-If you are looking for a place to buy your textbooks, check out Barnes & Noble @ IUPUI located on the first floor of the Campus Center.
+If you are looking for a place to buy your textbooks, check out IUPUI Bookstore located on the first floor of the Campus Center.

 IUPUI makes health insurance plans available to those who meet eligibility requirements as a Graduate Appointee, a Fellowship Recipient or in the schools of Medicine or Dentistry.

 There are several student organizations at IUPUI specifically for graduate students.